Leehembling/leehembling/README.md

 I'm a former teacher and now **Data Analyst** who in 2024 completed a **Level 3 Data Bootcamp** with **JustIT**.
 Following this, I gained employment as a Data Analyst with a company offering data management services to the social housing sector, but was unfortunately recently made redundant due to the company downsizing.

-I enjoy turning data into actionable insights and telling stories through data visualization.
+I enjoy turning data into actionable insights and telling stories through data visualisation.
 With a knack for problem-solving and a keen eye for detail, I'm on a journey to master the art of data analytics.

 🔍 **Skills & Tools:**
-- Proficient in **Microsoft Access**,**Excel** & **Google Sheets** for data organization and analysis.
+- Proficient in **Microsoft Access**,**Excel** & **Google Sheets** for data organisation and analysis.
 - Skilled in **MySQL** for managing databases.
 - Exploring **Python** with libraries like **Pandas** for data manipulation and analysis.
 - Delving into **R** for statistical computing.
-- Creating compelling visualizations with **Power BI** and **Tableau**.
+- Creating compelling visualisations with **Power BI** and **Tableau**.
 - Leveraging **Azure** for cloud computing and storage solutions.

 🌱 **Currently Learning:**